veritywong/web-applications/challenges/01_setting_up_sinatra_project.md

 [2022-05-27 12:26:42] INFO  WEBrick::HTTPServer#start: pid=87298 port=9292
 ```

+The web server program is now running "inside" this terminal.
+We also say that the program is _attached_ to the terminal.
+It will now run continuously, waiting to receive incoming HTTP requests.

+If we close this terminal window, we will also terminate the server.
+A cleaner way of stopping the server is to use the keyboard shortcut `CTRL+C`.

-We can now send HTTP requests using `curl`:
+Once the server is running, we can send HTTP requests to it using `curl`:

 ```
 curl http://localhost:9292